Only 25 minutes from the city, get ready to discover Lamma’s unique local charm with our guide on where to eat, drink, and shop on Lamma Island!

 Run for over seven years by owner Ming Ho, the island’s independent used record store is a place where you can spend hours digging through a wide selection of music.
 The vintage treasure bins are particularly entertaining for a glimpse into Hong Kong’s vibrant 50’s and 60’s music scene, from jazz and blues to emerging Canto-pop.

 At the end of Lamma’s Main Street is design concept store, Mush.
 Fulfilling all your graphic T-shirt needs, Mush represents local and regional designers as well as its own ‘Lamma Brand’ for die-hard locals.

 Nick the Bookman

-Undoubtedly Lamma’s most famous resident, Nick the Bookman is a stalwart figure on Yung Shue Wan Main Street where his second-hand book stall raises money to look after homeless cats and dogs on the island.
+Undoubtedly Lamma’s most famous resident, Nick the Bookman is a stalwart figure on Yung Shue Wan Main Street, where his second-hand book stall raises money to look after homeless cats and dogs on the island.
 A resident for more than three decades, the former journalist is also a part-time DJ and music writer.

 Hike from Sok Ku Wan to Hung Shing Ye Beach

-Take the ferry to Sok Ku Wan, the less inhabited, sleepier side of the island.
+Take the ferry to Sok Ku Wan, the less inhabited, sleepier side of Lamma Island.
 Follow signs for the Family Walk which will take you past the 150-year old Tin Hau (Goddess of the Sea) Temple and a hilltop pavilion with clear views of Aberdeen and Repulse Bay.
 End the hike with some street-side grilled corn and a dip in the sea on Hung Shing Yeh Beach.